Last updated 7th March 2023.

 (b) Necessary for Our legitimate interests

 We collect Members’ date of birth and email address to register the new Members and other information necessary to create the Member account.
 More particularly, We use Your date of birth to confirm Your eligibility for Membership.
-If You have registered using Your postal code, We will also collect this information to confirm Your eligibility for Membership.
+If You have registered using Your postal code/eircode, We will also collect this information to confirm Your eligibility for Membership.
+If You have registered via Your insurance provider, We use Your membership data to verify Your eligibility through said provider.

 (c) Consent: in relation to the optional “ethnicity” field included in the Members’ registration form, the lawful basis for processing, and Condition for processing under Art.
 9 GDPR are consent.